-Example 3: creating artefacts as comparisons
+Example 6: creating artefacts as comparisons

-The digital artefacts that students created using mobile devices also sometimes acted as conceptual props to support making sense of experiences on the Common in the past and present, a comparison made possible by the specific affordances of sound and image.
-Making an audio recording, for example, led the students to make comparisons between the sounds they could hear on the Common with the sounds they identified with people’s experiences of WWII (see Table 7 – accessible on-line).
+The digital artefacts that students created also sometimes acted as conceptual props to support making sense of experiences on the Common in the past and present, a comparison made possible by the specific affordances of sound and image.
+Making an audio recording, for example, led the students to make comparisons between the sounds they could hear on the Common with the sounds they identified with people’s experiences of WWII (supplementary Table S7 – accessible on-line).
 This pair of students described how in the current environment there are “birds tweeting” while during WWII people heard only “miserable” sounds like “gunshots” and “air raids”.
 The students made the latter assertion in their audio recording despite having just read a piece of written factual first-person testimony that directly contradicted this by listing the various sounds that could be heard by people sleeping in the deep shelters, including music and conversation, and stating that it was impossible to hear anything from above ground including noises associated with the air raids.

-Example 4: Embodiment and the creation of artefacts
+Example 7: Embodiment and the creation of artefacts

 In several incidences students combined the making of a visual and an audio digital artifact, and touch interaction with the iPad in ways that prompted embodied emotional engagement between the students.
 For example, in one episode after taking a photograph of a plaque on the side of the church commemorating its sustained bombing damage during WWII, the students read aloud some of the names of the dead listed on it, they then repeated the names to make an audio recording to accompany the photograph.
 The students then replayed and listened to the audio recording.
 As they listened to the audio recording, the names of the individuals featured on the plaque were heard for a third time.
 While reading and listening to the names of the dead the students leaned over the iPad and one of the students held the iPad close to his body, so that his whole arm was underneath the device.
 The names of the dead were repeated in these distinct ways: during initial discovery; during creation of performance; during reception of performance.
 The repetition of the names accumulated new links to the students’ experience of the Common.
 As the students listened to their recording, they were still and completely silent, each with a slight smile on their face.
 Their gaze shifted between each other, the iPad, the researcher and the plaque from which the names had been read.
 The latter gaze shift suggests that it mattered to them that the names were correct and linked to what was physically present, emphasizing the construction of the audio recording as a digital memorial of a physical memorial.
 The way that the student held the iPad was not observed at any other point during the student’s interaction with the iPad (as it was not customary it does not indicate a general concern about dropping it) and we therefore interpret the shift in touch: the proximity of the iPad to the boy’s body, and his arm cradling as meaningful.
 The modal resources of touch were brought into the students’ in-situ mobile interaction, which we interpret as a cradling protective gesture.

+This multimodal analysis of students’ processes of creating artefacts indicates that the students’ decision to create an artifact was linked to their emotional engagement.
+Four key aspects of the process illustrate how multimodality can provide insight on the bodily opportunities for emotional engagement with in-situ mobile history experiences